 When it comes to the Big Data industry, technological updates are part of the package.
-At TickSmith, we pride ourselves in using the latest technologies to improve our client experience, while fully optimizing our platforms.
-Recently, we upgraded our Analytics Platform to move from batch ingestion of data to reading streaming data in near real-time.
+At TickSmith, we pride ourselves in using the latest technologies to improve our client experience, while fully optimizing our GOLD Platform Modules.
+Recently, we upgraded our Analytics Solution to move from batch ingestion of data to reading streaming data in near real-time.

 This process worked on the platform initially as it was scalable, which means if you need more processing power, you can add more machines.
 But MapReduce isn’t effectively scalable, because the computing power and storage capacity is bound together.
 To reach the level of cost efficiency we owe our clients, the two capacities must be separate.
 With Kafka, we can turn the machines off when we don’t need them.

 Before, the difficulty with scaling using MapReduce is that once a new node is added to a cluster, the data arrives in that node.
 Before turning it off, a developer would have to make sure all the data is stored locally before the machine can be removed.
 MapReduce runs on a traditional hadoop cluster with several worker nodes supporting hdfs storage.
 As a result, the process accrued server costs 24/7.

 To make the switch to Kafka, we had to redesign and adapt our Analytics Solution, as MapReduce is a very different beast than Kafka.
 Awesome results came along with our new poetic code.
 With Kafka, the platform now starts the perfect number of servers for each stage and can dispose of them as soon as the job is done.
 Our clients are able to leverage the possibilities of a cloud provider, such as AWS, and rent machines on the fly.
 Input data and the generated data artefacts are stored in AWS S3 buckets, effectively decoupling compute and storage.